RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-04-how-we-test-our-roles.markdown

 </div>
 </notify>
 ### Working with Molecule
 Molecule is great for testing your roles but it is also a great tool while developing you role, instead of executing a full test using <c>molecule test -s kvm</c> you can execute <c>molecule converge -s kvm</c>: which will create the virtual environment, run the test playbook.yml and leave the environment running.
-This is great cause then molecule don't have to re-create your test environment each time you want to test a new change during the development of the role, it will just run the playbook on the existing environment.
+This is great because then molecule don't have to re-create your test environment each time you want to test a new change during the development of the role, it will just run the playbook on the existing environment.

 This is usually how the flow looks like for me when writing a new role or modifying an existing role:
 ```